Doris26/ai-agent-compare/README.md

-# Unified Agent Orchestration Overview
+# AI Agent Framework Comparison & Analysis

-This README provides high-level orchestration summaries for the following packages in this repository:
+## About

+This repository provides a comprehensive comparison and analysis of top AI agent frameworks and orchestration patterns.
+It includes both reference implementations (applications) and general-purpose frameworks, examining their orchestration strategies, tool integration, human-in-the-loop patterns, and architectural trade-offs.

+**Purpose**: Compare and analyze top AI agent frameworks to help developers choose the right orchestration approach for their use cases.

+## What's Inside

+This repository contains analysis and examples of the following packages:

 - gemini-cli
 - adk-python (Agent Development Kit)